MicrosoftLearning/AI-102-AIEngineer/Instructions/09b-language-understanding-(preview).md

     cd 03-module/09-luis-app
     ```

 1. Then run `code send-call.sh` to open the file in the Cloud Shell editor.
+This file contains a script that will call the service with the question: "What's the time in Sydney?".
 1. Replace the following values from the corresponding values in the sample request from Language Studio:

     - **<ENDPOINT_URL>**: Your endpoint URL.Looks like: `https://my-service.cognitiveservices.azure.com/language/:analyze-conversations?api-version=2022-10-01-preview`